isaacvock/PROseq_etal/docs/deploy.md

 The remaining documentation on this page will describe each of these steps in greater detail and point you to additional documentation that might be useful.

 ### Install conda (or mamba)<a name="conda"></a>
 [Conda](https://docs.conda.io/projects/conda/en/latest/index.html) is a package/environment management system.
 [Mamba](https://mamba.readthedocs.io/en/latest/) is a newer, faster, C++ reimplementation of conda.
-While often associated with Python package management, lots of software, including all of the TimeLapse pipeline dependencies, can be installed with these package managers.
+While often associated with Python package management, lots of software, including all of the PROseq_etal pipeline dependencies, can be installed with these package managers.
 They have pretty much the same syntax and can do the same things, so I highly suggest using Mamba in place of Conda whenever possible.

 One way to install Mamba is to first install Conda following the instructions at [this link](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).
 Then you can call: